Alluxio/alluxio/docs/Running-Tachyon-on-EC2-Mesos.md

 Visit `http://{MASTER_IP}:{PORT}` in the browser to access the Web UIs.

-NOTE: Tachyon Mesos framework does not guarantee to start the Tachyon master on the TachyonMaster machine; use the Mesos Web UI to find out which machine is Tachyon master running on.
+NOTE: Tachyon Mesos framework does not guarantee to start the Tachyon master service on the TachyonMaster machine; use the Mesos Web UI to find out which machine is the Tachyon master service running on.

 You can also monitor the instances state through [AWS web console](https://console.aws.amazon.com/console/home?region=us-east-1).